-The Contractor will pay the State a signing bonus of two million five hundred thousand Dollars (\$2.5MM) within thirty (30) days of the Effective Date.
+The Contractor will pay the State a signing bonus of one and one half million Dollars (\$1.5MM) within thirty (30) days of the Effective Date.

-11.2 Discovery Bonus
+11.2 Commercial Discovery Bonus

-On the date the Contractor notifies the Ministry for the first time that it considers a Discovery to be a Commercial Discovery in compliance with the provisions of Article 5.4, the Contractor will pay the State the sum of five million Dollars (\$5MM).
+On the date the Contractor notifies the Ministry for the first time that it considers a Discovery to be a Commercial Discovery in compliance with the provisions of Article 5.4, the Contractor will pay the State the sum of one and one half million Dollars (\$1.5MM).